-- Dedicated Webpages: Located on the Council's website, and provided access to a range of resources, including downloadable copies of all documents and consultation resources. - Posters: Placed across the District, these were used to advertise the consultation, while signposting where to find more information and the dates of the online events. - Flyers: Advertising the consultation, signposting where to find more information and the dates of the online events. - Printed Media: Press releases were also made to the local newspapers, including the Retford Times and the Worksop Guardian. - Social Media: Multiple posts were sent via Facebook and Twitter. - Email/ Letter: These were sent to all registered stakeholders, including residents, statutory consultees and consultants, on the Local Plan's database setting out the purpose and content of the Local Plan and how to make comments. - Accessible publications: A letter was sent to libraries across the district explaining the proposed purpose of the Local Plan and the consultation, along with a hard copy of the plan document which was to be made accessible to the public.
+- Dedicated Webpages: Located on the Council's website, and provided access to a range of resources, including downloadable copies of all documents and consultation resources.
+In total, 12,424 page views of DBLP webpages were recorded on the Councils website, (this includes the amount of times that the page has been viewed overall; this can include repeated views of the page by the same person).
+In addition, 9,574 Unique Page views (only counts one session of a person visiting that page). - Posters: Placed across the District, these were used to advertise the consultation, while signposting where to find more information and the dates of the online events. - Flyers: Advertising the consultation, signposting where to find more information and the dates of the online events. - Printed Media: Press releases were also made to the local newspapers, including the Retford Times and the Worksop Guardian. - Social Media: Multiple posts were sent via Facebook and Twitter.
+In total the Facebook posts from Bassetlaw District Council promoting the upcoming consultation events reached 22,805 accounts (this figure doesn't include statistics for general consultation posts). - Email/ Letter: These were sent to all registered stakeholders, including residents, statutory consultees and consultants, on the Local Plan's database setting out the purpose and content of the Local Plan and how to make comments. - Accessible publications: A letter was sent to libraries across the district explaining the proposed purpose of the Local Plan and the consultation, along with a hard copy of the plan document which was to be made accessible to the public.
 The plan was also available to view in printed form at the Council offices in Worksop.